axelvaldez/radical-companies/_posts/model/2023-02-24-urban-radical-again.markdown

    width="90%"
    alt="">
  </div>
- <div class="_quotespan">I am not sure, but something got out of my chair and I move to the laptop where I am writing this stuff.</div>
+ <div class="_quotespan">I am not sure, but something got out of my bed to the laptop where I am writing this stuff.
+More than anything else it was, I think, the &lsquo;TIMID&rsquo; column.
+The VOCAL column and PROFITEERS squeeze the TIMIDs by limiting speech to dictatorship-convenient-speech or else.
+That is what has been happening in Cuba, North Korea, and Venezuela.
+This is also what happens in <span class="_paradigm">FIAT</span> businesses, with the bosses as essential to their immune system.</div>
  <div class="_quotespan">

  </div>